lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - Each audio track is linked to a midi track
 - Audio / midi clips are linked (same as the external synth tracks)
 - Midi notes in the midi clips define the automation curves in the synced audio clip
-- We can roughly define curves in the midi clips by changing the clip name
+- We can configure ableton like curves in the midi clips by scrolling a control.
-- Midi clips should be monophonic and the code is ensuring this by automatic remapping of manual note changes (can be surprising at first ^^)
+- Midi clips should be monophonic (as notes are mapped to automation) and the code is ensuring this by automatic remapping of manual note changes (can be surprising at first ^^)

 ## Code organisation

-I've written a little doc about some parts of the script summarizing some remote script concepts and also protocol0 concepts [in this google doc](https://docs.google.com/document/d/1H5pxHiAWlyvTJJPb2GCb4fMy_26haCoi709zmcKMTYg/edit?usp=sharing)
+I've written a technical google doc (actually 2) that details important part of the script object model and techniques.
+Also a few remote scripts concepts are explained. [see this google doc](https://docs.google.com/document/d/1H5pxHiAWlyvTJJPb2GCb4fMy_26haCoi709zmcKMTYg/edit?usp=sharing)

 What I've done in the script :
 - Wrapped a good part of the lom object model in my own classes to make stuff easier to comprehend
 - Used inheritance to play with my different type of tracks ("simple", grouped, externally synth, automation), clip_slots, clips ..
-- Worked a lot on asynchronous code handling to be able to do complex stuff like creating tracks, adding devices, creating clips all with one button push
-- This is handled by the Sequence class (see doc inside the class)
+- Worked a lot on asynchronous code handling to be able to do complex stuff like creating tracks, adding devices, creating clips all with one button push.
+This is handled by the Sequence class (see doc inside the class)

 ### Development
 I'm working on the dev branch and releasing to master when a stable state is reached.
 But it's still a work in progress so there is bugs everywhere for sure.
-Regarding the doc (in the code and in the google doc) I'm trying to update it for my own sake but it can lag behind.